nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Defensive `Schedule`

 `Schedule` implements the `ReadOnlySchedule` interface, which exposes only the getter method `Schedule#getAppointmentList()` for the underlying `DisjointAppointmentList`.
 While `ModelManager` maintains a mutable copy of `Schedule`, all other classes accessing `Schedule` through `Model#getSchedule()` use a defensive version of `Schedule` to prevent unintended modifications to the list of `Appointment` objects.

+#### Appointment Slot List

+The `freebetween` feature requires the display the available slots chronologically between `Appointment` objects in the schedule.
+In order to support this, available slots in the `Schedule` are modelled as `AppointmentSlot` objects.
+However, since `AppointmentSlot` objects are dependent on and change with the `Schedule`, it is not possible to maintain a separate independent list of `AppointmentSlot` objects.

+Instead, the design of the system uses a wrapper `AppointmentSlotList` class that automatically computes the available slots in the `Schedule`.
+The `AppointmentSlotList` watches the backing `Schedule` for changes, and updates itself automatically, abstracting the underlying dependency to external classes.

+#### Appointment and AppointmentSlot List Composition

+Since there are 2 separately maintained `ScheduleItem` lists, namely a filtered `DisjointAppointmentList` and `AppointmentSlotList`, there is a need to aggregate them into a single unified list for classes external to the Model component to use.
+The list must:

+* contain all elements from both lists
+* be chronologically sorted
+* be chronologically disjoint

+This is done using the `CompositeObservableList`, which takes 2 backing **sorted** `ObservableList` objects and merges them into a single **sorted** `ObservableList`, which is then exposed by the `Model` interface to external classes. `CompositeObservableList` also watches the backing lists for changes, and updates its aggregated list according to any changes made to the underlying list to guarantee the 3 constraints listed above.

 ### Appointments Filtering Feature - `appointmentsbetween`